queryluke/masseffect-5e-data/data/powers/beehive.md

     it is deployed you can use an Attack action to fire it.
 You can also fire it as a reaction whenever a creature enters its 6m cone.
 ---
 Draw and fire your antipersonnel cannon, colloquially called "the beehive".
-It ejects superheated shrapnel in a 6m cone, originating from you.
+It ejects superheated shrapnel in a <me-distance length="15" adj/> cone, originating from you.
 Each creature caught in the blast must make Dexterity saving throw.
 The DC of this saving throw is 8 + your proficiency bonus + your Dexterity modifier.
 On a failed save, a creature takes 3d6 piercing damage or half as much damage on a successful one.